-The purpose of the Cross-Disciplinary and Departmental Teaching Circle Mini-Grants is to support the productive work of teaching circles, leading to clear, well-defined outcomes which will enhance the teaching skills of its members or add to the group's knowledge of the scholarship of teaching and learning.
+The purpose of the Cross-Disciplinary and Department Teaching Circle Mini-Grants is to support the productive work of Teaching Circles, leading to clear, well-defined outcomes which will enhance the teaching skills of its members or add to the group's knowledge of the scholarship of teaching and learning.

 2015–16 Call for Proposals — Deadline October 9, 2015 by 4:30 p.m.

 Fraud, Waste, and Abuse Hotline